 - There is also a social room and laundry facility on site.

-- Our Discover London programme includes a weekly travel card (zones 1 and 2) so you can explore London in your own time.
+- Our Discover London programme includes tickets for travel (zones 1 and 2) so you can explore London in your own time.

 - Your programme includes 1 x organised full-day visit per week

-- You will also be able to join 3 x free evening activities per week, such as a movie night, disco, sports evening or quiz night.
+- You will also be able to join 3 x free evening activities per week

 - For prices and typical destinations, please see the detailed Optional Excursions information below.

 - Cambridge — walking tour and shopping

 Please note 16 and 17 year olds will need to have some level of supervision at all times.